storesafe/cordova-sqlite-storage/README.md

 ## Known limitations

- - Versioning functionality is missing
- - API will block app execution upon large batching (workaround: add application logic to break large batches into smaller batch transactions)
  - `rowsAffected` field in the response to UPDATE and DELETE is not working
+ - The db version, display name, and size parameter values are not supported and ignored.

 Usage
 =====

 The idea is to emulate the HTML5 SQL API as closely as possible.
 The only major change is to use window.sqlitePlugin.openDatabase() (or sqlitePlugin.openDatabase()) instead of window.openDatabase().
 If you see any other major change please report it, it is probably a bug.

-# Sample with PRAGMA feature
+## Sample with PRAGMA feature

 This is a pretty strong test: first we create a table and add a single entry, then query the count to check if the item was inserted as expected.
 Note that a new transaction is created in the middle of the first callback.